 The FEBS Journal Richard Perham Prize 2020

 The prize was awarded for the below outstanding paper published by Kazunori Mori and co-authors in The FEBS Journal in 2019.
-The senior author, Dr Motoko Shibanuma (Showa University School of Pharmacy, Tokyo, Japan), will present a plenary lecture about this work at the 45th FEBS Congress in Ljubljana, Slovenia in July 2021.
+The senior author, Dr Motoko Shibanuma (Showa University School of Pharmacy, Tokyo, Japan), presented a plenary lecture about this work at the online 45th FEBS Congress on 3–8 July 2021.